Hydra-Chain/hydragon-core-contracts/docs/HydraChain/HydraChain.md

 function banThreshold() external view returns (uint256)
 ```

-Validator inactiveness (in blocks) threshold that needs to be passed to ban a validator
+Validator inactiveness (in milliseconds) threshold that needs to be passed to ban a validator